-Interview Questions About a Full-Time vs. Part-Time Job
+Interview Questions About Full-Time vs. Part-Time Hours

 If you interview for a temporary or part-time job, the interviewer might ask if you’d ever considered a permanent or full-time position.
 He or she might ask because a full-time position is opening up soon or to see how interested you really are in working for the company.
 Here’s how to answer interview questions about working a full-time job versus a part-time job.